Chan Buddhism: Buddha-nature and śūnyatā

 When Buddhism was introduced in China it was understood in native terms.
-Various sects struggled to attain an understanding of the Indian texts.
+Various traditions struggled to attain an understanding of the Indian texts.
 The Tathāgatagarbha sūtras and the idea of the Buddha-nature were endorsed because of the perceived similarities with the Tao, which was understood as a transcendental reality underlying the world of appearances. Śūnyatā at first was understood as pointing to the Taoist wu.

 The doctrine of the Buddha-nature asserts that all sentient beings have Buddha-nature (Skt.
 Buddhadhātu, "Buddha Element", "Buddha-Principle"), the element from which awakening springs.
 The Tathāgatagarbha sutras state that every living being has the potential to realize awakening.
 Hence Buddhism offers salvation to everyone, not only to monks or those who have freed themselves almost completely from karma in previous lives.
 The Yogacara theory of the Eight Consciousnesses explains how sensory input and the mind create the world we experience, and obscure the alaya-jnana, which is equated to the Buddha-nature.

 When this potential is realized, and the defilements have been eliminated, the Buddha-nature manifests as the Dharmakaya, the absolute reality which pervades everything in the world.
 In this way, it is also the primordial reality from which phenomenal reality springs.
 When this understanding is idealized, it becomes a transcendental reality beneath the world of appearances.

 Sunyata points to the "emptiness" or no-"thing"-ness of all "things".
 Though we perceive a world of concrete and discrete objects, designated by names, on close analysis the "thingness" dissolves, leaving them "empty" of inherent existence.
 The Heart sutra, a text from the prajñaparamita sutras, articulates this in the following saying in which the five skandhas are said to be "empty":

 Yogacara explains this "emptiness" in an analysis of the way we perceive "things".
 Everything we conceive of is the result of the working of the five skandhas—results of perception, feeling, volition, and discrimination.
 The five skandhas together compose consciousness.
 The "things" we are conscious of are "mere concepts", not noumenon.

 It took Chinese Buddhism several centuries to recognize that śūnyatā is not identical to "wu", nor does Buddhism postulate a permanent soul.
 The influence of those various doctrinal and textual backgrounds is still discernible in Zen.
 Zen teachers still refer to Buddha-nature, but the Zen tradition also emphasizes that Buddha-nature is śūnyatā, the absence of an independent and substantial self.